 The team at Aevitas Weddings dress as follows: guys are in black slacks, white or black long-sleeved dress shirts, black dress shoes, and almost always a tie; girls are generally in all black, occasionally a white or grey top and black shoes/boots.

 Rest assured we won’t be showing up looking casual or too comfortable.
 So definitely no jeans, tank tops, short-sleeved shirts, tennis shoes, outfits with logos or anything that just screams “unprofessional”.
 We want all the attention to be on you and your future spouse, not on us :).

 Do you also get more traditional, camera-aware photos?

-Although our focus is to capture beautiful moments, our goal is to tell a complete story of your wedding day.
-That includes the traditional, looking and smiling at the camera photos, i.e. the ones our parents love and will probably end up printing and hanging on their walls at home :).
-Throughout the entire day (not just during the portraits and formals), we make sure to get images of you, your future spouse, bridal party, and family all looking amazing at the camera.
-And if you’re not too fond of those images, no worries as it won’t take more than a few seconds here and there.
+Although our focus is to capture beautiful moments, our goal is to tell a comprehensive story of your wedding day.
+That includes the traditional, looking and smiling at the camera photos, i.e. the ones our parents love and will probably end up printing and hanging on their walls at home!

 How much photo-related direction/guidance do you provide on the wedding day?